 Vesper: I'll be keeping my eyes on the money, and off your perfectly formed arse.

 Vesper: Even accountants have imaginations.

 Darker and Edgier: The movie tries to be more mature and realistic than its predecessors — for example, instead of just adding extra blood, sex, and swearing (all of which existed in previous Bond films), the movie made more subtle changes.
 Interestingly, some of its darkest elements were actually taken straight from the book (such as the torture scene late in the film).
-We discover in this film that to become a 00 Agent one must have at least two confirmed kills under their belt.
+We discover in this film that, for example, to become a 00 Agent one must have at least two confirmed kills under their belt.

 Dark and Troubled Past: Heavily implied with Bond.
 After Vesper performs a Sherlock Scan, she comments that his immediate assumption that she's an orphan is because he himself is one, and while he clearly had private education, he's likely from a poor background, so it was only by the grace of someone's charity.
 She also believes that the other students never let him forget this, hence the reason for why he has such a massive chip on his shoulder.

 Demoted to Extra: Felix Leiter in the novel is in contact with Bond from near the beginning and doubles as The Watson.
 In the film, he only has a dozen or so lines, and the two don't meet until after Bond's been cleaned out.